Cao Zheng

-Cao Zheng is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Knife Wielding Demon", he ranks 81st among the 108 Stars of Destiny and 45th among the 72 Earthly Fiends.
+Cao Zheng is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Knife-wielding Demon", he ranks 81st among the 108 Heroes and 45th among the 72 Earthly Fiends.

 Background

-Cao Zheng is a butcher from Dongjing (東京; present-day Kaifeng, Henan), the imperial capital of the Song Empire.
-Due to his slick skill in slaughtering and cutting up animals, he is nicknamed "Knife Wielding Demon".
-He has learnt fighting skill from Lin Chong when the latter was martial arts instructor of the imperial troops.
+Originally from the capital Dongjing (東京; present-day Kaifeng, Henan), Cao Zheng is nicknamed "Knife-wielding Demon" for his slick skills as a butcher.
+He has also been trained in martial arts by Lin Chong when the latter was still a martial arts instructor of the imperial guards in Dongjing.

-After losing everything in a business attempt in Shandong, Cao Zheng settles down there, unable to afford the trip home.
-He marries a local woman and runs an inn not far from Yellow Mud Ridge (黃泥崗; believed to be somewhere in present-day Yuncheng County, Shandong) with his wife.
+After a failed attempt at starting a business in Shandong, Cao Zheng marries a local woman and runs a tavern near Yellow Mud Ridge (黃泥崗; believed to be in present-day Yuncheng County, Shandong) with her.